USC CSKA Sofia

 The club is historically known as the Bulgarian Army sports club.
 Currently the sports club's departments are autonomous and are separated as of 1992.
 Therefore, the only connection of the departments to the Army are the historical traditions and the Bulgarian Army Stadium.
 Nevertheless, in the moment all of the clubs who have a connection to the sports society are incorporated into one joint society called United Sports Clubs CSKA, which is currently а successor of the previous disbanded organization.

-Currently sections which belong to CSKA Sofia are football, basketball, volleyball, tennis, wrestling, athletics, ice hockey, chess, gymnastics, handball, taekwondo, boxing, cycling, weightlifting, judo, and rowing.
+Currently sections which belong to CSKA Sofia are football, basketball, volleyball, tennis, wrestling, athletics, ice hockey, chess, gymnastics, handball, taekwondo, boxing, weightlifting, judo, cycling, and rowing.

 Departments

 The most popular departments of the sports club are: